If you are a high school or transfer student, you can apply to the California State University through

-The law requires that the information you share on the affidavit be kept confidential.
+The law requires that the information you share on the California Nonresident Tuition Exemption Request form be kept confidential.
 (See California Education Code §68130.5(d): "Student information obtained in the implementation of this section is confidential.")
 Student information is also protected by the federal Family Educational Rights and Privacy Act (FERPA).

 Office of Admissions and Records at the CSU campus where you are enrolled, or where you intend to enroll, for instructions on submission of your college application or California Nonresident Tuition form (including deadline) and any additional requirements a campus may have for admission.

 The following Assembly and Senate Bills allow undocumented students to qualify for in-state tuition at the California State University campuses:

 Certain nonresident students (including U.S. citizens, permanent residents, and undocumented individuals) who have attended, graduated, or achieved the equivalent from a California school may be exempted from paying nonresident tuition.
 Such students must remain classified as "nonresidents" for residence classification and financial aid eligibility purposes.

 Students seeking exemption from nonresident tuition must satisfy attendance requirements and graduation/transfer requirements.
 Students must also complete and submit the California Nonresident Tuition Exemption Request form, along with supporting documents (i.e., transcripts, proof of attendance) to the campus Admissions and Records Office.